learn only 3 things about them ...

 features for convenience of display.

-Sometimes mistaken for limpets
+Sometimes mistaken for limpets or barnacles.

 Here's more on how to tell apart shelled